Ps-budd/Traffic-Bolt/README.md

 # Contact
-Feel free to contact [me](https://www.linkedin.com/in/adityadubey09/) if you need anything Or You can email me at adubey6@hawk.iit.edu
+Feel free to contact [me](https://www.linkedin.com/in/adityadubey09/) or You can email me at adubey6@hawk.iit.edu